SAKETH1111/FrontEnd/Namaste React/05. Lets Get Hooked/ReadMe.md

     ## React Hooks

-    1. State variable, Super powerful variable.
+    1. State variable, Super powerful variable. when data is updated UI is automatically updated.
+Super powerful react variable.
-    2.
+    2. Import hooks as named imports.
+    3. useState() -   const [restData, setRestData]= useState(null) // passing default valur, you can use any variable name for setRestData
+    4. useEffect()